Step Down to Carry On Part 2: Check a Smaller Bag

 Of course, overpacking comes in all different shapes and sizes, so in this article, the second in our three-part series, I’ll be showing the moderate travel packer how to scale down to being a light checker, i.e. traveling with a small checked bag and a

-If you’re a moderate packer, lightening up your load may not necessarily save you money on baggage fees, but it will allow you to move around more freely, have extra room for souvenirs, and feel like you’ve packed light enough to take public transportation instead of taxis.
+If you’re a moderate packer, lightening up your load may not necessarily save you money on baggage fees.
+But you will be able to move around more freely, have extra room for souvenirs, and feel like you’ve packed light enough to take public transportation instead of taxis.
 Are you ready to pack even lighter?
-Read on.
+Keep reading.

 Recap of Part One: Light Packing Tips to Build On

-Before moving forward, I want to review a few of the core tips we covered in the first part of this series, since I’ll be building on them this week.
-These tips are general enough that they can help overpackers at any level, but to avoid repeating myself, I’ll just quickly recap them here:
+Before moving forward, I want to review a few of the core tips we covered in the first part of this series since I’ll be building on them in this article.
+These tips are general enough that they can help over packers at any level, but to avoid repeating myself, I’ll just quickly recap them here: